penopan/bloodontheclocktower-penopan/README.md

-# botc-character-icons
+# Blood on the Clocktower scripts
-Blood on the Clocktower character icons
+Scripts and jsons